heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Every problem has a gift for you in its hands.
+> [!quote] He that never changes his opinions, never corrects his mistakes, and will never be wiser on the morrow than he is today.
-> — Richard Bach
+> — Tryon Edwards

 ------
 ```widgets